mcordingley/Regression/README.md

 When starting with a new project, it helps to tinker with the different options to find the best fit for your data.
 The `DescentSpy` stopping criteria is supplied to aid in this process.
 It decorates another stopping criteria and will call a specified callback on each iteration before delegating to the decorated stopping criteria.
-There is an example use of this class in the GradientDescent folder with the `DescentDebugger` trait used to tune the descent test cases.
+There is an example use of this class in the GradientDescent test folder with the `DescentDebugger` trait used to tune the descent test cases.

 ## Over-Fitting and Regularization